ANSANJAY/ConditionVariableMutexTutorial/11_ProducerConsumerImplemnetation.md

 ## Introduction 🎬

 - **Objective**: To implement the solution to the producer-consumer problem with thread synchronization.
-- **Context**: Building on a previous lecture that described the problem statement and flowcharts for the producer and consumer.
+- **Context**: Building on previous notes that described the problem statement and flowcharts for the producer and consumer.
 - **Key Concepts**: Mutex Locking, Condition Variables, Thread Synchronization.

 ## Implementation Steps 🛠️